Registered General Nurse – Ashford

 Why Work for Us?

-Do you want to develop your retail management skills and be part of a pro-active professional team?
+Do you want to develop your nursing skills into a specialist role and be part of a pro-active multi-disciplinary and professional team who put excellent patient care as their priority?

 Key duties include:

-- Recognising and appropriately responding to the charity changes
+- Recognising and appropriately responding to changes in patients conditions;

-- Access to a range of resources to ensure our staff have access to help and support where and when they need it
+- Access to a range of resources to ensure our staff have access to help and support where and when they need it; and

 About us